Denisj7/Resume/README.md

 - Perform system updates, incident response, and troubleshooting
 - Improve performance and reliability of services
 - Develop monitoring metrics and procedures for 1st & 2nd line teams
-- Deploy new services and features; collaborate with development teams
+- Deploy new services and features;
+- Collaborate with development, testing, and analytics teams

 ---